The Resistance Cover Art

 “The people fought like animals beforehand.
 Clawing, screaming, begging.”
 Michael’s eyes went distant.
 “But afterward… they were smiling.
 Thanking THEATRES for freeing them from their suffering.”

-Sarah stirred against Michael’s shoulder, her eyes focusing with tremendous effort.
+Sarah stirred against Michael’s shoulder, eyes focusing with tremendous effort.

-“The voices,” she whispered, her voice raw, “Millions of them.
+“The voices,” she whispered, voice raw.
+“Millions of them.
 All talking at once.
 I’m drowning in their thoughts.”

 “No one understands.”
-Her gaze drifted, seeing something beyond the walls.
+Her gaze drifted, seeing beyond walls.
 “It’s like being buried alive in other people’s minds.
 I can’t find myself anymore.”

 The secure comm in Rodriguez’s pocket buzzed urgently.
 She checked it and nodded.